A partner of THE Omega Psi Phi Fraternity, Incorporated - Theta Omicron Chapter

 foremost of the Fraternity’s four Cardinal Principles: Manhood, Scholarship, Perseverance,

-.
+and Uplift.
 Scholarship is no side issue – it is an integral and deep-rooted component of this

 organization.
 Every member, chapter, and district of the Fraternity is dedicated to scholarship.